-My four year old loves crafts to the point that she would do crafts over any other activity.
-Because of her craft love it was a no-brainier this afternoon to do some crafting during her sisters nap time.
-We had an old tissue box and a nut bar box so we decided to make some cardboard finger puppets.
+My four-year-old loves crafts to the point that she would do crafts over any other activity.
+Because of her craft love, it was a no-brainer this afternoon to do some crafting during her sister’s nap time.
+We had an old tissue box and a nutbar box so we decided to make some cardboard finger puppets.

 What You Need:

-- Decorating items.
-Colored pens, glitter, stickers, pom poms etc. Like these.
+Decorating items.
+Colored pens, glitter, stickers, pom poms etc.

-- Cut box so you have a flat piece of cardboard.
+Cut box so you have a flat piece of cardboard.
 On the cardboard draw your desired puppet character.
-We did a butterfly, bear, monster, bird and giraffe which were all simple to draw.
+We did a butterfly, bear, monster, bird, and giraffe which were all simple to draw.
 Enchanted Learning has some printables if you need some more inspiration.
-Make sure you drawing has enough space at the bottom for the finger holes!
+Make sure your drawing has enough space at the bottom for the finger holes!

 Here are our finished cardboard finger puppets.

 I hope you enjoy your finger puppet craft as much as we did.
 Please share a photo of your finger puppets with us if you do make them!